ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 When a customer deletes a VMware Solutions Shared instance, all associated customer data is deleted immediately.

-Along with the instance deletion, the instance's configuration and metadata are also marked as inactive.
+Along with the instance deletion, the instance's configuration and metadata are also marked as "inactive".
 You can request complete deletion of the metadata through a "secure wipe" ticket.

 ### Restoring deleted data for VMware Solutions
 {: #data-security-data-restore}